-The specific subprogram within the Programmes for Youth supporting the development of volunteering at the national and regional level is called „Service for Youth in Volunteering“.In 2021 according to the final protocols wihtin the subprogram, the amount 325.300 Eur was allocated for organizations developing youth volunteering.
-Part of financial allocation within the programme „Support of Youth Organisations“ was also given and targeted at the support of volunteering as well as education towards volunteering (volunteering is a natural part of youth work in youth organisations).
+The specific subprogram within the Programmes for Youth supporting the development of volunteering at the national and regional level is called „Service for Youth in Volunteering“.In 2021 according to the final protocols within the subprogram, the amount 325.300 Eur was allocated for organizations developing youth volunteering.
+Part of financial allocation within the programme „Support of Youth Organisations“ was also given and targeted at the support of Volunteering as well as education towards Volunteering (Volunteering is a natural part of youth work in youth organisations).
 Other financial sources for youth volunteering support are represented by the Erasmus+ program, European Solidarity Corps, private foundations, and donors.

 There are no official statistics on youth volunteering in Slovakia.
 Slovak Statistics Office gathers the data on volunteers every year, but with no reference to their ages.
 Thus the only information source provides the representative research from 2017 focused primarily on youth volunteering (Brozmanová, Siekelová, Šolcová, 2018), and the latest research on participation in civil society in Slovakia conducted in 2019 as a part of the National project “Better public policies thanks to the better understanding of civil society“ which also focused partly on youth volunteering (Čavojská, Feherpataky-Kuzmová, Fishbone Vlčková, 2020).

-Compared to 2011, the participation of young people has increased in formal as well as informal volunteering.
-Over the last 12 months, according to the representative research in 2019, 36.0% percent of young people have been involved in formal volunteering, and 70.0% have been providing help to neighbors or friends (informal volunteering). (Čavojská, Feherpataky-Kuzmová, Fishbone Vlčková, 2020).
-Young people who are active in formal volunteering are also active in informal volunteering and vice versa.
+Compared to 2011, the participation of young people has increased in formal as well as informal Volunteering.
+Over the last 12 months, according to the representative research in 2019, 36.0% percent of young people have been involved in formal Volunteering, and 70.0% have been providing help to neighbors or friends (informal Volunteering). (Čavojská, Feherpataky-Kuzmová, Fishbone Vlčková, 2020).
+Young people who are active in formal Volunteering are also active in informal Volunteering and vice versa.

-7.0 percent of young people were involved in formal volunteering a minimum once a week, 8.0 percent participated once or two times for a month, and 22% less than once for a month.
+7.0 percent of young people were involved in formal Volunteering a minimum once a week, 8.0 percent participated once or two times for a month, and 22% less than once for a month.
 52.0 were not involved. (Čavojská, Feherpataky-Kuzmová, Fishbone Vlčková, 2020)

 The largest areas in which young people volunteer are the environment, sport, health, social services and children and youth organizations.
 More than half of youth volunteer assistance is provided by non-governmental, non-profit organizations, 12.2% are engaged in volunteer activities within schools.